jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/05-upgrading-a-servlet-based-portlet.markdown

     json-java.jar
 ```

-This property is deprecated in @product-ver@ because importing and exporting
+This property is deprecated in DXP 7.2 because importing and exporting
 Java packages has replaced wholesale use of JARs.
 This means modules and WABs
 can import packages without concerning themselves with JARs. @product@ exports
 many third party packages for plugins to use.
 Best practices for using packages